lareponse/badhat/doc/run.md

 ## 2) Then, you invoke

-Most “route files” don’t want to return data yet.
+Most "route files" don't want to return data yet.
 They want to return a handler.
 So the file returns a closure, often capturing some local context with `use()`.

 ```php